** Admit one Child Free Tickets are available at Ding How Chinese Restaurant

 WAKA Interview with Glen Halbrooks and Exec.
 Dir.
 Vanessa Lynch

 Saving Historic Buildings in Downtown Wetumpka

 Pancake Breakfast Coverage:

-Artwalk has begun!
-Big thanks for Hope Brannon, Carol Hickman and Mark Harris, with the help of Public Works and Wetumpka Pride for bringing art work to vacant storefronts in downtown Wetumpka!
-Come see the beautiful art depicting the way of life in Wetumpka with artwork on Company Street, Court Street, East Bridge St., Hill Street and Commerce Street.
+Artwalk Wetumpka has begun courtesy of Hope Brannon, Carol Hickman and Mark Harris, with the help of Public Works and Wetumpka Pride.
+They have brought beautiful art work to vacant storefronts in downtown Wetumpka!
+Come see the unique art designed by local artisans depicting the way of life in Wetumpka with artwork on Company Street, Court Street, East Bridge St., Hill Street and Commerce Street.

 Santuck Flea Market